When to plant Daffodils in Baldwin County, GA

 Baldwin County, Georgia is in USDA Hardiness Zone 8b.
 The average last spring frost is March 23 and first fall frost is November 8.

-Baldwin County County sits in USDA Zone 8b.
+Baldwin County sits in USDA Zone 8b.
 Daffodils grows reliably in zones 3a through 9b, so it's a good fit here.

-Can Daffodils grow in Baldwin County County's climate?
+Can Daffodils grow in Baldwin County's climate?

 Your Baldwin County Garden Planner — Free